 Prioritize Dietary Changes Over Physical Fitness:

-In the simplest of terms, the process of losing weight boils down to one’s ability to burn more daily calories then they consume over a lengthy period of time.
-While there is little debating the fact that both diet and exercise are considered to be vital components of any weight lose plan, individuals should prioritize changing their eating habits over physical fitness routines because cutting calories is much easier than burning them off.
+In the simplest of terms, the process of losing weight boils down to one’s ability to burn more daily calories than they consume over a lengthy period of time.
+While there is little debating the fact that both diet and exercise are considered to be vital components of any weight loss plan, individuals should prioritize changing their eating habits over physical fitness routines because cutting calories is much easier than burning them off.
 Shawn Talbott, a celebrated author and nutritional biochemist, tells us:

 An analysis of more than 700 weight loss studies found that people see the biggest short-term results when they eat smart… It’s much easier to cut calories than to burn them off.
 For example, if you eat a fast-food steak quesadilla, which can pack 500-plus calories, you need to run more than four miles to ‘undo’ it!”

-While cutting back on calories, especially the ones with no nutritional benefit, will be key for your weight loss plan, a physical fitness strategy shouldn’t be abandoned.
-When we add regularly scheduled exercise to a health conscious diet, you will raise your metabolic rate and lose weight faster.
+While cutting back on calories, especially the ones with no nutritional benefit will be key for your weight loss plan, a physical fitness strategy shouldn’t be abandoned.
+When we add regularly scheduled exercise to a health-conscious diet, you will raise your metabolic rate and lose weight faster.
 Moreover, regular physical fitness will provide you with increased levels of energy, heighten cognitive abilities, and a more sculpted figure.

 Let’s now look at some dietary and fitness guidelines that you should take into account when constructing a weight loss plan:

 - Reduce and limit your intake of foods with added sugar.
 Aim to consume no more than 30 grams per day.